gottreu/playing-with-music-with-perl/slidey.md

 $opus->write_to_file( 'midi-score.mid' );
 ```
 ???
-it's still a list of lists, but now instead of a delta time and seperate note on and note off events
+it's still a list of lists, but now instead of a delta time and separate note on and note off events

 there is a single not event that has an absolute time and a duration